-Discussed what the University College is all about and what it means for the agenda of the commissions as a whole.
+Discussed what the University College is about and what it means for the agenda of the commissions as a whole.

-Discussed Jaime Axelrod (conference speaker of inclusion)
+Discussed Jaime Axelrod’s suggestion for a conference speaker who speaks to the notion og inclusion

 If we choose to invite her/him? how will she/he add to our educational environment?